AquaRanked is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Supplemental Foods

-- Baby brine shrimp: Excellent live food for conditioning breeders and feeding fry
+- Baby brine shrimp: The best live food for breeding condition and fry rearing.
+Adults eat them greedily at the surface.

-- Daphnia: Natural food source that medaka eat enthusiastically
+- Daphnia: Natural food source medaka pursue actively at the surface.

 Feeding Schedule